Climate justice - why is it important?

 Belinda Chlouber, Choose

-Belinda Chlouber has chosen to visualise the crisis within a more symbolic framework.
+Belinda Chlouber, a climate change artist, has chosen to visualise the crisis within a more symbolic framework.
 Her art pieces render the climate change as a choice between two paths: one which seeks justice or spirals into a crisis (Choose).
 While, simultaneously, Chlouber’s Air of Earth works to show the harm that has, is and will be inflicted on some communities more than others.

 Belinda Chlouber, Air of Earth